NduatiK/ash_gleam/README.md

 end
 ```

 The generated `todo_item.gleam` will import `tag.gleam` and use `List(Tag)` as the field type.
-All marshalling through Gleam actions and FFI calls handles the nested types transparently.
+All marshalling through Gleam actions and generated bridge calls handles the nested types transparently.

 ## Gleam functions calling back into Elixir

-Gleam actions can use the generated FFI modules to call Ash actions, enabling patterns where Gleam orchestrates Ash reads or writes:
+Gleam actions can use the generated bridge modules to call Ash actions, enabling patterns where Gleam orchestrates Ash reads or writes:

 ```gleam
 import myapp/generated/src/first_completed_todo